PetchMa/DeepSeti/README.md

-# DeepSeti - Deep Learning Seti Search Tool
+# DeepSeti - Breakthrough Listen Deep Learning Search Tool
 This is a python implementation of DeepSeti - an algorithm designed to detect anomalies for Radio telescope data open sourced by Breakthrough Listen.
 This module facilitates the custom architecture and training loops required for the DeepSeti algorithm to preform a multichannel search for anomalies.
-Main objective is to develop software thats that increase the computational sensitivity and speed to search for unpredictable anomalies.  **Rationale:** Currently the code only works for MID-RES filterbank and h5 files.
-Developments made further will preforming tests on full res products from GBT.
+Main objective is to develop software thats that increase the computational sensitivity and speed to search for unpredictable anomalies.  **NOTE:** *Currently this code only works for **MID-RES filterbank and h5 files**.
+Developments made further will preforming tests on full res products from GBT. *

 ![alt text](https://github.com/PetchMa/DeepSeti/blob/master/assets/code_block1.png)